bucs110a0spring22/ch-10-lab-nagimad/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-the enemies move around and the hero fights them
+the enemies move around randomly while the hero fights them
 #### Unique Feature
 background music in srs/song.py.
-I added an ogg music file in the assets, which plays in bacground of the game window
+I added an ogg music file in the assets, which plays in bacKground of the game window

 ## GRACE DAYS
 Grace days used for this assignment:0